Sussex County Community College: Organization and administration

 Sussex County Community College's day-to-day operations are overseen by a college president appointed by the board of trustees and serving under contract.
-The college has had five presidents to date.
+The college has had seven presidents to date.
 Three vice presidents manage key areas of the college's operations, overseeing (1) finance and operations, (2) institutional advancement, and (3) academic and student affairs.
-On September 9, 2015, the college's board of trustees announced their selection of Jon Connolly as the college's sixth president.
-Connolly, who was raised in Morris County, New Jersey, earned degrees in biology and forestry from Colby College, Yale University, and the University of Maine and was recently a dean and vice president at Kennebec Valley Community College in Maine.
-Connolly will begin to serve as the college president on November 1, 2015.
+On June 25th, 2025, the Board of Trustees officially appointed Dr. Cory Homer, Ph.D. as President of Sussex County Community College, following a brief stint as Interim President following Dr. Jon Connolly's resignation.

 General organizational and business matters of the college are overseen by an eleven-member board of trustees of which two members are appointed by the Governor of New Jersey.
 Other members of the board are appointed by the Sussex County Board of Chosen Freeholders, the county's elected governing body, who appoint a search committee of five local residents to select candidates.
 The board of trustees typically meets on the fourth Tuesday of each month in a public session.
 The board members serve in a volunteer capacity, and their duties include "working directly with the College President and Administration in providing ethical leadership and responsible stewardship in balancing the current and emerging needs of the College".
 Since 2011, members of the board of trustees are limited to two four-year terms.
 SCCC is the only community college in New Jersey where term limits are imposed on its trustees.